JacquesCarette/Drasil/code/Drasil.md

   perhaps a unit (definition).
 It is meant to represent a value.

 - **Chunk/Unitary**: A Unitary is a Quantity that must have a unit.

-- **Misc**: Some, well, miscellaneous routines.
-To make a table, to check that a String has not spaces (hard error otherwise) and a routine to sort by (Implementation!) symbol.
-[The latter function could be moved to docLang, but it is still odd]

 - **Chunk/Eq**: Short for 'Equation' which means a Quantity which has a definition, both in words and through an equation.
 Called QDefinition.